 Covid-19: Can you still move house?

-Note: Circumstances change fast, we cannot guarantee that this article is forever accurate.
+Note: Circumstances change fast.
+We cannot guarantee that this article is constantly updated.
 Regularly check the Australian government’s website to get the latest Covid-19 information.

-Are moving companies still operating?
-If yes, what security measures are taken?
+Are removalist companies operating?
+If yes, what safety measures are being taken?

 What has changed?